ltsch/mock-scim-server/README.md

 - Debug endpoints and detailed error messages are provided for developer convenience.
 - Real-time test execution logging shows exactly what's happening during tests.
 - Logging verbosity can be configured via environment variables or config file.
+- **Multi-Server Note**: Virtual server identification will be included in all log entries for proper debugging.

 ---